Learning the Language of the Culinary Arts

 Sweetbreads: Thymus gland of calf or lamb.

 Tourner: To shape vegetables while peeling.
-Procedure is to peel, then shape.
+The procedure is to peel, then shape.

 Truss: Tying whole poultry or meat to encourage even cooking.